abacusorg/AbacusSummit/docs/data-products.rst

 compression ratios (we chose bit vs byte empirically for each file type), and that ``zstd`` provides fast decompression, fast enough that one CPU core can keep up with most network disk array read speeds.
-In ``abacusutils``, We have provided a fork of the ASDF library that includes ``blosc`` as a compression option, so that decompression should be invisible to the user.
+In https://github.com/lgarrison/asdf.git, we have provided a fork of the ASDF library that includes ``blosc`` as a compression option, so that decompression should be invisible to the user.
+One needs to use this fork of ASDF with ``abacusutils``.

 The ASDF header is human-readable, meaning one can use a Linux command line tool like ``less`` to examine the simulation metadata stored in